rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L11b_BDD_Cucumber.md

 ## Steps
 2. Feature File:
-Create a new directory named features in scg/test/resources to store your feature files.
+* Create a new directory named features in scg/test/resources to store your feature files.
+* Imp - Navigate to new>>file>>filename.feature
-Inside the features directory, create a feature file (e.g., with BDD scenarios:
+* Inside the features directory, create a feature file (e.g., with BDD scenarios:
 Feature: Sample Feature
 Scenario: Login with valid credentials
 Given the user is on the login page
 When the user enters valid username and password
 Then the user should be logged in successfully

 login.feature
 ```